 And since you only add about 4-5 dates per serving or per person (that’s about the right amount for me), it’s a good balance of sweetness with the added benefit of fiber.

 I coupled this with another layer of mango peanut butter smoothie that has another one of my secret ingredients – TURMERIC!
 Yup, that’s right.
 Turmeric enhances the colour of the mango layer, but more importantly it adds another dimension of smoky flavour, deepening the fresh, tangy sweetness of mango.
-Turmeric also has medicinal properties, so that’s a plus too!
+Turmeric also has medicinal properties, so that’s a plus too (check out this homemade turmeric pasta to see that pop of colour it can introduce to your food!).

 No matter what additions or topping we use, we always keep coming back to the peanut butter berry smoothie with dates.
 It’s just impossible to get enough of those incredible flavours!